airr-community/ogrdbstats/README.md

 reference germline sequences.
 Usually this would be [downloaded from IMGT](http://www.imgt.org/download/GENE-DB/IMGTGENEDB-ReferenceSequences.fasta-nt-WithGaps-F+ORF+inframeP).
 Please note that this file should contain the complete set of reference genes for the species concerned, which is why it is usual to use the IMGT set.
+It's a common mistake to use a 'personalised genotype' instead of the full reference set, but this will not allow comparison against reference genes that are not listed in the personalised genotype.
+Finally, the REF_FILE should not include sequences of any inferred novel alleles.
+These should be listed in the INF_FILE (see below).
+If they are listed here, ogrdbstats will not recognise them as novel and will not produce a full statistical summary for them.

 `SPECIES` - should contain the species name used in field 3 of the IMGT reference file FASTA header, with spaces removed, e.g. Homosapiens for